FACTBOX-Who's who on the new EU executive

 COMMISSIONER, CLIMATE ACTION & ENERGY, MIGUEL ARIAS CANETE

 Spain, centre-right, 64.
-Left and greens quizzed him hard on family ties to oil industry that they said were a conflict of interest in climate change and energy portfolio.
-Centre-left eventually backed him, to fury of Greens, after Timmermans was given a watching brief over "sustainable development".
+Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in the climate change and energy portfolio.
+Centre-left eventually backed him, to the fury of the Greens, after Timmermans was given a watching brief over "sustainable development."

 COMMISSIONER, INTERNATIONAL DEVELOPMENT, NEVEN MIMICA

 Croatia, centre-left, 61 next week.
-Named commissioner for consumer protection when Croatia joined EU last year.
+Named commissioner for consumer protection when Croatia joined the EU last year.
 A veteran of foreign and trade issues, a doctor in economics.
-Questioned on Monday, he said the EU should be more active in promoting development through aid, be "a player, not a payer".
+Questioned on Monday, he said the EU should be more active in promoting development through aid, be "a player, not a payer."

 COMMISSIONER, COMPETITION, MARGRETHE VESTAGER